nigelhaim/Notes_3rdYr_1stSem/Ethics.md

 #### Biases
 - Playing favorites
+-  being biased towards **OR** against specific sources of information
+- gets in the way of the truth
 #### Prejudice
 - Pre-judgement of cases
+- compared to bias, prejudice entertains preconceived notions about something, someone, etc.

 #### Egocentrism
 - Found on people that they are the central source